 Course Description: Intensive study, reading, and practice in the writing of fiction or creative nonfiction.
-May be taken up to two times for credit.
+May be repeated for up to 6 credit hours.
 Prerequisite(s): ENG 108 or ENG 112 and ENG 245.

 ENG 386 Creative Writing: Poetry Credits: 3